Multi-Level Graph Sketches via Single-Level Solvers: Numerical Experiments

-To evaluate the performance of different variants of Algorithm~\ref{ALG:composite} we use several experiments.
-This requires optimal single-level solvers for Algorithm~\ref{ALG:composite}, which we obtain using an ILP formulation of the problem; see Appendix~\ref{section:ilp_formulations}.
-We generate graphs using the Erd\H{o}s--R\'{e}nyi random graph model~\cite{erdos1959random}; more details for the experiment are in Appendix~\ref{SEC:Experiments}.
+To evaluate the performance of different variants of the composite algorithm we use several experiments.
+This requires optimal single-level solvers for the composite algorithm, which we obtain using an ILP formulation of the problem given in \cite{MLGS_proceeding}.

-We then consider the multiplicative graph spanner version of the MLAGS problem, and analyze the effect of using an ILP vs. the metric closure subsetwise spanner Algorithm~\ref{ALG:Subsetwise} for the single level approximation therein.
-Figure~\ref{ilp_vs_metric} shows the impact of different parameters (number of vertices $|V|$, number of levels $\ell$, and stretch factors $t$) using box plots for the two approaches corresponding to 3 trials for each parameter.
-In general, the performance of both variants decreases as the number of levels and stretch factor increases.
-It is notable that the metric closure approximation algorithm yields very similar results to those from ILP solver.

-In the Appendix, we consider three variants for the rounding set: $\Q=\{1,\ell\}$, which we call bottom-up (BU), $\Q=\{1,\dots,\ell\}$, which we call top-down (TD), and the optimal $\Q^*$, which we call (CMP).
-Varying the size of the input graph, number of levels, and stretch factor $t$, we test the performance of Algorithm~\ref{ALG:composite}.
-If the ILP is used in the single level solver, we call these oracle TD, BU, and CMP, and otherwise we call them the metric closure TD, BU, and CMP solutions.

-Figures are shown in Appendix~\ref{SEC:Experiments}, and we only summarize the results here.
-Generally, both the runtime and the approximation ratio for the multi-level graph spanner problem increase as the size of the parameter increases for the oracle TD, BU, and CMP algorithms.
-We cannot compute the exact solution for large graphs, but the metric closure variant scales well.
-Thus for large graphs the estimation of the approximation ratio is given to be $\textnormal{BU}/\min\{\textnormal{BU, TD, CMP}\}$, for example.
-In this case, the runtime increases with larger input graphs, but interestingly increasing the number of levels and stretch factors does not have a strong impact on the performance.